ARTICLE

 Fiction & Life Colliding

-Ambition is complex, multifaceted, and varies amongst people, but unfairness appears in companies of all sizes, in the form of nepotism, cronyism, favoritism, glass ceilings, racial bias, and other forms of inequality.
-These issues are not isolated incidents but rather standard practices in corporations.
-Companies may subject potential employees to rigorous hiring processes and deman ambition while simultaneously hiring overpriced CEOs and executives based solely on their reputation.
-The same rules that apply to workers and lower-level managers do not apply to CEOs, resulting in overpaid executives unable to generate a positive return on their compensation investment.
+Ambition is not a virtue and may be a detriment since inequity is prevalent in organizations of all sizes, manifesting as nepotism, cronyism, favoritism, glass ceilings, and racial bias.
+These issues are not anomalies but rather standard practices in corporations.
+Companies may subject potential employees to rigorous hiring processes while concurrently hiring overpriced CEOs and executives based solely on their reputation.
+The same rules that apply to workers and lower-level managers do not apply to CEOs, resulting in a situation where executives are often overpaid due to their inability to generate a positive return on investment with regard to their compensation.
+This can lead to employees engaging in quiet quitting as a way to cope with their dissatisfaction.

 Inequality, Life Chances, Upward Mobility, & the American Dream